windwalker-io/srp/assets/README.md

 );
 ```

-these value can be BigInteger format, we use [brick/math](https://github.com/brick/math) as the BigInteger library.
+these value can be ES2020 BigInt format.

 ```ts
 import { SRPServer, DEFAULT_PRIME, DEFAULT_GENERATOR, DEFAULT_KEY } from '@windwalker-io/srp';